brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.22 New Filter II
 _250 PTS_
 Now let's make these filters work!
 Inside our event handler, find all .tour elements and filter() for only those that have a class of .on-sale.
 Add a class of highlight to only these filtered tours on click.

+##3.23 New Filter III
+_250 PTS_
+There is one thing left to do, we need to remove the highlight class immediately after clicking a filter so we are only highlighting the correct elements.
+Another filter has been added to make things interesting.
+In both of these filters, remove the highlight class from anything that has it.